LouisaJohnston/botNoggle/README.md

 - Some sort of a daily grid with a leader board
 - Mobile-friendly
 - Randomize letter directions
-- Multi-player (Socket.io)

 ## Technologies
-JavaScript, React, Express, and the WordsAPI.
-In addition, I would like to include Socket.io as a stretch goal.
+Python, Pygame and the WordsAPI